 ~ Chris Crain [New York Blade]

-A tidal wave of complacency by the gay men's HIV sector has culminated in today's soaring conversion rates, particularly among younger MSM who naively perceive AIDS as a treatable and manageable disease, yet who have no concept of consuming a cocktail of noxious drugs at set times each day that induce, night sweats, nausea, insomnia, constipation and loss of appetite, to name a few of the side effects that are part and parcel of keeping AIDS at bay, not to mention the increased risk of developing lung, liver and heart disease and/or cancer from these toxic medications.
+A tidal wave of complacency by the gay men's HIV sector has culminated in today's soaring conversion rates, particularly among younger MSM who naively perceive HIV as a treatable and manageable disease, yet who have no concept of consuming a cocktail of noxious drugs at set times each day that induce, night sweats, nausea, insomnia, constipation and loss of appetite, to name a few of the side effects that are part and parcel of keeping full-blown AIDS at bay, not to mention the increased risk of developing lung, liver and heart disease and/or cancer from these toxic medications.